 New Shoreham home prices are not only among the most expensive in Rhode Island, but New Shoreham real estate also consistently ranks among the most expensive in America.

-New Shoreham is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, New Shoreham is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, New Shoreham is a town of professionals, service providers, and managers.
 There are especially a lot of people living in New Shoreham who work in management occupations (18.47%), food service (15.32%), and art, media, and design (9.91%).

 Of important note, New Shoreham is also a town of artists.
 New Shoreham has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape New Shoreham’s character.